-College sweethearts Julie and Ives have planned to marry as soon as school is over.
+College sweethearts Julie and Ives have planned to marry.
 Their plans go amiss when Julie meets a weak writer and runs off to marry him.
 After her husband dies, she's left in Paris, ...

 Daniel Bubbeo <firstname.lastname@example.org>

 2 of 5 people found this review helpful.

 Was this review helpful to you?